Trans-Series Asymptotics of Solutions to the Degenerate Painlev\'{e} III Equation: A Case Study: Introduction

-In this subsection, the monodromy manifold is introduced and analysed, and the contents of this work are delineated.
+In this subsection, the monodromy manifold is introduced, the direct and inverse problems of monodromy theory are discussed (see, for example, \cite{bolisachp,a5,a2,a20}, and Section 2 of \cite{kitp2ellip}), and the contents of this work are delineated.

-Consider $\mathbb{C}^{8}$ with co-ordinates $(a,s_{0}^{0},s_{0}^{\infty}, s_{1}^{\infty},g_{11},g_{12},g_{21},g_{22})$.
-The algebraic variety defined by $\det (G) \! = \!
+Consider $\mathbb{C}^{8}$ with co-ordinates $(a,s_{0}^{0},s_{0}^{\infty},s_{1}^{\infty},g_{11},g_{12},g_{21},g_{22})$.
+The---algebraic---variety defined by $\det (G) \! = \!
 1$ and the \emph{semi-cyclic relation}

 are called the \emph{manifold of the monodromy data}, $\mathscr{M}$.
-Since only three of the four equations in the semi-cyclic relation~\eqref{semcyc} are independent, it follows that $\mathrm{dim}_{\mathbb{C}}(\mathscr{M}) \! = \!
-4$; more specifically, the system of algebraic equations defining $\mathscr{M}$ reads:
+Since only three of the four equations in the semi-cyclic relation \eqref{semcyc} are independent, it follows that $\mathrm{dim}_{\mathbb{C}}(\mathscr{M}) \! = \!
+4$; more specifically, the system of algebraic equations defining $\mathscr{M}$ reads:\footnote{In these equations, $\me^{\pi a}$ is considered to be a parameter.}